PayUMEA/gateway-magento/README.md

 # PayU Payment Gateway MEA for Magento v2.4+ extension #

-This guide details how to install the PayU Payment Gateway for Magento v2.4+ extension.
-Plugin tested on Magento v2.4 and above
+This guide details how to install the PayU MEA Payment Gateway Magento v2.4 extension.
+Plugin tested on Magento v2.4.4 and above

 ## Prerequisites
-* Magento 2.4+ application
+* Magento 2.4.4 and above application
+* PHP 8.1
 * SSH access to server hosting Magento application

 ## Dependencies